 To ensure that social housing rental rates remain fair and affordable, NHC implements a Public Housing Rent Scale across its Public Housing Program.
 The Public Housing Rent Scale is a rent-geared-to-income sliding scale is designed to support the GN's Makimaniq Plan 2 - A Shared Approach for Poverty Reduction, and is the result of extensive community consultations in collaboration with the GN and Nunavut Tunngavik Inc. The NHC works closely with the Department of Family Services to monitor the impact of the program and to identify areas for improvement.
-Recent changes to the Rent Scale are intended to support economic development, encourage savings and movement along the housing continuum, and make rent calculations more fair and transparent for tenants.

-Action Partner Proposed Timeline Anticipated Outcomes Create 160 New Social Housing Units LHOs, Community and Government Services, hamlets 2019 - 2022 Improved Accessibility Improved energy efficiency Local employment guaranteed through NNI Enhanced social inclusion through mixed- income housing, using Rent Scale Modernize social housing to achieve long- termsustainability, including achieving greater social inclusion, energy efficiency and financial sustainability Build 4 Barrier- Free/Accessible Units LHOs, Department of Health, Department of Family Services 2019 - 2022 Improved Accessibility Enhanced social inclusion through universaldesign elements More livable and inclusive communities Local employment guaranteed through NNI Incorporate universal design elements in all builds to account for aging in place LHOs, Department of Health, Department of Family Services 2020 - 2022 Improved Accessibility Enhanced social inclusion through universaldesign elements More livable and inclusive communities incorporating universal design to improve accessibility and aging in place Modernize social housing to achieve long- termsustainability, including achieving greater social inclusion, energy efficiency and financial sustainability Continue to monitor the impact of the Public Housing Rent Scale and identify possible areas for improvement Department of Family Services 2019 - 2022 Enhanced social inclusion More livable and inclusive communities
+Anticipated Outcomes Create 36 New Social Housing Units LHOs, Community and Government Services, hamlets 2022 - 2023 Improved Accessibility Improved energy efficiency Local employment guaranteed through NNI Enhanced social inclusion through mixed- income housing, using Rent Scale Modernize social housing to achieve long-term sustainability, including achieving greater social inclusion, energy efficiency and financial sustainability Continue to expand availability of barrier free/ accessible units across the territory LHOs, Department of Health, Department of Family Services 2022-2023 NHC is preparing an agreement to purchase 18 public housing units from the City of Iqaluit (constructed with CMHC support) that include four barrier-free units.
+Incorporate universal design elements in all builds to account for aging in place LHOs, Department of Health, Department of Family Services 2022 - 2023 Improved Accessibility Enhanced social inclusion through universal design elements More livable and inclusive communities incorporating universal design to improve accessibility and aging in place Modernize social housing to achieve long-term sustainability, including achieving greater social inclusion, energy efficiency and financial sustainability Continue to monitor the impact of the Public Housing Rent Scale and identify possible areas for improvement Department of Family Services 2022 - 2023 Enhanced social inclusion More livable and inclusive communities